Matt Spaeth: Professional career

-NFL Draft

-Spaeth was invited to the NFL Scouting Combine.
-He ran a 4.83 40-yard dash time.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-Spaeth was drafted by the Pittsburgh Steelers in the third round of the 2007 NFL Draft.
+Spaeth was selected by the Pittsburgh Steelers in the third round of the 2007 NFL draft.
 Spaeth started the season primarily on the goal line package and special teams.
-Spaeth's first catch in the NFL was a touchdown – catching a 5-yard pass from Ben Roethlisberger in the Steelers' 34-7 win over the Cleveland Browns on September 9, 2007.
+Spaeth's first catch in the NFL was a touchdown – catching a 5-yard pass from Ben Roethlisberger in the Steelers' 34–7 win over the Cleveland Browns on September 9, 2007.
 When second-string tight end Jerame Tuman was placed on injured reserve, Spaeth was promoted to second-string.

 Spaeth caught 5 passes for 34 yards and 3 touchdowns in the 2007 NFL season.

 In the 2008 season, Spaeth added 17 more catches to his career and 136 yards during the regular season.
 Along with both an increase in catches and yards, Spaeth also played in Super Bowl XLIII where he had one catch for six yards.
-The Steelers went on to win 27-23 over the Arizona Cardinals.
+The Steelers went on to win 27–23 over the Arizona Cardinals.
 In 2009, Spaeth had 5 catches for 25 yards and 1 touchdown.

 At the end of the 2010 season, Spaeth and the Steelers appeared in Super Bowl XLV against the Green Bay Packers.
 He had one reception for nine yards in the 31–25 loss.